-For almost one in two people in India, open defecation is a reality, leading to pollution and the spread of diseases.
+Across India, families in one in four villages don’t have access to clean, safe toilets – instead practicing open defecation, leading to pollution and preventable spread of disease.
 And even preventable diseases such as diarrhoea can be deadly.

 This project is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).

 YOUR LATEST UPDATE